Zwilling J. A. Henckels

-Zwilling J. A. Henckels AG is a German knife-maker based in Solingen, Germany.
+Zwilling J. A. Henckels AG is a German knife-maker based in Solingen, North Rhine-Westphalia.
 It is one of the largest and oldest manufacturers of kitchen knives for domestic and professional use, having been founded in June 1731 by Peter Henckels.
 It is also one of the oldest operating companies in the world.
 The brand's namesake was Johann Abraham Henckels (1771–1850), who renamed the brand after himself under his leadership.
 J. A. Henckels is one of the leading manufacturers of chef's knives.
 Since 1970, Zwilling has been fully owned by Werhahn KG.
 The following brands belong to the Zwilling Group: Zwilling, Henckels, Miyabi, BSF, Demeyere, Staub, Fontignac, Ballarini, Flammkraft, and Santos Grills.